dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 extension type method tear-offs equal just because they have the same receiver.*

+The closurization is subject to generic function instantiation in the case where `args` is omitted, but the invocation is followed by actual type arguments.

 Otherwise, the following is known: `args` is included, and _Dm_ is a method.
 The invocation proceeds to evaluate `args` to an actual argument list `args1`.
 Then it executes the body of _Dm_ in an